 If you look at the bridge, it borrows the main features of the Rialto Bridge except for the decorative lines and being built with white stone.
 It is undoubtedly one of the bridges you should visit at night in Venice, since from here you will be able to appreciate the illuminated cruise ships of the Grand Canal.

-How to get to the Bridge of the Barefoot
+How to get to the Barefoot Bridge

 The bridge connects the sestieri of Santa Croce and Cannaregio.
 To the north of the bridge are the Chiesa degli Scalzi (Church of the Barefoot Monks) and the Santa Lucia train station.
 To the south is the Piazzale Roma bus station.
 You can reach the bridge by bus lines (2, 4L, 5, 6, 6L, 7E, 8E).